colombia-dev/leonel/README.md

 #### Seed users

-Leonel uses MongoDB to store specific information about users, you can create the user accounts by running:
+BIllgates uses MongoDB to store specific information about users, you can create the user accounts by running:

 ```bash
 $ docker-compose run bot yarn db:seed